 On September 26, 2019, Personal Genomics of Taiwan, Inc. ("PGI") filed a complaint in the U.S. District Court for the District of Delaware against us for patent infringement (C.A.
 No. 19-cv-1810) (the "PGI District Court matter").
-The matter from this complaint is based on PGI's U.S. Patent No. 7,767,441 (the "'441 Patent").
+The matter from this complaint is based on PGI's U.S. Patent No. 7,767,441 (the "441 Patent").
 We plan to vigorously defend in this matter.
 On November 20, 2019, we filed our answer to the complaint, denying infringement and seeking a declaratory judgement of invalidity of the '441 Patent.

 On June 22, 2020, we filed a petition requesting institution of an inter-partes review ("IPR") to the Patent Trial and Appeals Board (the "Board") at the United States Patent Office requesting the Board to find a set of claims in the '441 Patent invalid.
 On June 27, 2020, we filed a second petition requesting institution of an IPR requesting the Board to find another set of claims in the '441 Patent invalid.
 The two petitions (the "PacBio IPR Petitions") requesting IPRs assert that all of the claims relevant to the PGI complaint are invalid.
 On January 19, 2021, the Board ordered that both PacBio IPR Petitions be instituted on all grounds presented.
 On January 18, 2022, the Board issued decisions on the two IPRs.
 In one IPR, all challenged claims were found unpatentable, including PGI's core device claims.
 In the second IPR, the Board did not find the disputed claims unpatentable.
-We are appealing the decision in the second IPR to the U.S. Court of Appeals for the Federal Circuit.
+We appealed the decision in the second IPR to the U.S. Court of Appeals for the Federal Circuit, which held a hearing on December 7, 2023.
+On January 9, 2024, the U.S. Court of Appeals for the Federal Circuit affirmed the decisions of the Board.